Decorate and new

 will decorate a value called folder with the inherited attribute input, then demand the synthesized attribute output from the resulting decorated node.

-new is the inverse operation of decorate.
-It will take an explicitly decorated valued (e.g. of type Decorated Expr with {env}) and produce the undecorate valued (e.g. of type Expr).
+The operator ^ is the inverse operation of decorate.
+It will take an explicitly decorated valued (e.g. of type Decorated Expr with {env}) and produce the undecorated valued (e.g. of type Expr).

 The following syntax will undecorate a decorated tree:

-new is actually just a foreign function, of type (a ::= Decorated a with i), where i is a type variable of kind InhSet.
+^ is actually just syntactic sugar for the function new in the standard library.
+It has type (a ::= Decorated a with i), where i is a type variable of kind InhSet.

 Implicit coercion?